Laura Babcock is not dead, Dellen Millard says in closing arguments

-A man accused of killing a young Toronto woman who disappeared five years ago has told the jury in his closing arguments that he believes the woman is alive.
+A man accused of killing a young woman who vanished more than five years ago told court on Tuesday that he believes she's not dead.

-Dellen Millard, who is representing himself, says several witnesses have seen or heard from Laura Babcock after July, 4 2012.
+Dellen Millard, who is representing himself, told the jury in his closing address that several witnesses have seen or heard from Laura Babcock after July 4, 2012.

 The Crown alleges Millard and his co-accused, Mark Smich, killed Babcock on July 3 or 4, 2012 because she was the odd woman out in a love triangle with Millard and his girlfriend.